marionettejs/backbone.marionette/docs/viewlifecycle.md

 This is triggered just after the `childView` items are destroyed.

-Triggered when the `collectionView` is destroyed or before the `collectionView`'s children are re-rendered.
+Triggered when the `NextCollectionView` is destroyed or before the `NextCollectionView`'s children are re-rendered.

 #### NextCollectionView `destroy`

-Fired once the `CollectionView` has been destroyed and no longer exists.
+Fired once the `NextCollectionView` has been destroyed and no longer exists.

 ### NextCollectionView EmptyView Events

-The NextCollectionView uses a region internally that can be used to know when the empty view is show or destroyed.
+The `NextCollectionView` uses a region internally that can be used to know when the empty view is show or destroyed.

 ```javascript
 var Mn = require('backbone.marionette');